JackBadeaux/MushroomLibraryWebsite/README.md

-this is a website that will function as a library for info on mushrooms
+this is a website that will function as a library for info on mushrooms for cultivators.